clocky/resume/_site/artists/backstreet-boys.md

  - Nick Carter
 thumbnail:
  - millennium_600x600.jpg
+hero:
+ - true
 tags:
  - web
 abstract:
- - Freelance role designing and maintaining the Backstreet Boys website.
+ - Freelance role designing and maintaining the Backstreet Boys website for the release of their record-breaking "Millennium" album.
 text:
  - Working with Los Angeles management team The Firm, I took on what started as a freelance and ultimately a full-time role managing the Backstreet Boys